Connect to Your Target Tanzu Account

 For information on setting up Harness Delegates, see Harness Delegate Overview.

 Step 2: Add the Cloud Foundry CLI

 The host running the Harness Delegate must run the CF CLI in order to execute the required commands.

 By default, Harness uses CF CLI 6.
 Certain CLI commands have been changed between the CLI versions.
 See Upgrading to CF CLI 7 from Cloud Foundry.

-If you enable Enable CF CLI 7, the Harness Delegate will use that CLI version to execute the correct set of commands.
+If you enable the Enable CF CLI 7 option on the Harness Service you are deploying, the Harness Delegate will use that CLI version to execute the correct set of commands.

 Step 3: Add the Harness TAS Cloud Provider

 A Harness TAS Cloud Provider connects Harness to your TAS account and allows the Harness Delegate to make API calls.

 The TAS Cloud Provider has the following settings.